Great Barrier Reef

 The sheer beauty of its fish and coral waterscapes draws two million tourists annually who come to see the underwater spectacle via diving, snorkeling and glass-bottom boating.

-This natural Australia wonder is a complex and delicate eco-system that can be damaged or even destroyed.
+This complex and delicate eco-system can be easily damaged or even destroyed.

 Visitor impact